Ahead of your arrival, we ask you to prepare for the Summer School by performing two tasks.

 4. PAPERS

 In the folder SPATIAL JUSTICE contained HERE, you will find papers about sustainability, justice, transition sustainability, and much more.
 YOU DO NOT HAVE TO READ ALL THOSE PAPERS.
-Our suggestion is: find two or three papers that REALLY interest you and read them in detail, making notes on the side, thinking about the new concepts you find, thinking about the new ideas you read about.
+Our suggestion is: find two or three papers that REALLY interest you and read them in detail, making notes on the side, thinking about the new concepts you find, and thinking about the new ideas you read about.

 Reading is the key to personal and intellectual development, but there is a special way to read in a thoughtful manner, by making notes, drawings, schemes, diagrams, by writing down ideas (and also your own ideas!), by Googling the concepts, by looking terms up in the dictionary or even in Wikipedia (remember Wikipedia is not an academic source, but many articles are not bad).